CodingGagan/markdown_test/using-kubecost/navigating-the-kubecost-ui/budgets.md

 To begin, select _New Action_.
 Select your _Trigger percentage_ value (leaving your _Trigger percentage_ at _100_ will only alert you once the budget has been exceeded).
 Then, provide any emails or webhooks where you would like to receive your alerts.
 Select _Save_.

 {% hint style="info" %}
-If you are interested in implementing additional alerts to monitor further spending or Kubecost health, read our [Alerts](/using-kubecost/navigating-the-kubecost-ui/alerts.md) doc.
+If you are interested in implementing additional alerts to monitor further spending or nOps health, read our [Alerts](/using-nOps/navigating-the-nOps-ui/alerts.md) doc.
 {% endhint %}

 Finalize your budget by selecting _Save_.
 Your budget has been created and should appear on the dashboard.